List of foreign electoral interventions: 2015 election (by India)

 It was alleged that the Indian Research and Analysis Wing had played a role in uniting the Sri Lankan opposition, to bring about the defeat of Mahinda Rajapaksa.
 There had been growing concern in the Indian government, on the increasing influence of economic and military rival China in Sri Lankan affairs.
 Rajapaksa further upped the ante by allowing 2 Chinese People's Liberation Army Navy submarines to dock in 2014, without informing India, in spite of a stand still agreement to this effect between India and Sri Lanka.
 The growing Chinese tilt of Rajapaksa was viewed by India with unease.
 Further, it was alleged, that a RAW agent, helped coordination of talks within the opposition, and convincing former PM Ranil Wickremasinghe not to stand against Rajapaksa, but to choose a common opposition candidate, who had better chances of winning.
 The agent is also alleged to have been in touch with Chandrika Kumaratunga, who played a key role in convincing Maithripala Sirisena to be the common candidate.

-Taiwan/Republic of China
+Taiwan

 1996 election (by China)

-In the run-up to the 1996 Taiwanese presidential election, the People's Liberation Army launched ballistic missiles within the Republic of China's territorial waters off the ports of Keelung and Kaohsiung.
+In the run-up to the 1996 Taiwanese presidential election, the People's Liberation Army launched ballistic missiles within Taiwan's territorial waters off the ports of Keelung and Kaohsiung.
 This action was intended to intimidate the Taiwanese electorate from voting for presidential candidates that Beijing branded "absolutely identical in attempting to divide the motherland."